 For an ultra-modern, city centre apartment with high gloss cabinets and a glass table, a sleek, minimalist kitchen worktop would work wonders.

 In terms of colour, there is even more variety.
 If your kitchen is already quite dark, perhaps a lighter colour worktop is required to add that splash of colour and vibrance.
-Equally, if your kitchen is really light, with white or cream cabinets, perhaps a darker tone will provide a welcome contrast.
+Equally, if your kitchen is really light, perhaps a darker tone will provide welcome contrast with white or cream cabinets.

 You can choose from naturally inspired colours, such as black, grey, white, stone or concrete.
-Alternatively, there are colours which are more similar to metals, such as copper, silver and rust.
+Alternatively, some colours are more similar to metals, such as copper, silver and rust.

 You can also achieve a stone effect, with colours designed to look like materials such as marble, slate and granite.
 Finally, there are some bolder options, with bright tones, including orange, green and blue.

 You can also customise exactly how your ceramic worktop will look by applying different finishes.
 The traditional satin finish provides a matt effect with a nice even texture throughout the worktop.
-A silk finish essentially upgrades the satin finish to achieve a material that is far softer to the touch and has a shinier appearance.
+A silk finish essentially upgrades the satin finish to achieve a far softer material to the touch and has a shinier appearance.

-For a different look altogether, you can go for the river-washed effect which gives you a more rustic, aged look, with an element of roughness to the finish.
+You can go for a different look altogether for the river-washed effect, which gives you a more rustic, aged look, with an element of roughness to the finish.
 This finish is especially suited to marble or stone effect ceramics.